 Studies have yet to be carried out, but the consequences can be dramatic, as marine ecosystems, often already weakened by global warming and human activities, can become unbalanced, new predators appear in certain regions, disrupting fishing and threatening other species, and new viruses can emerge.

 3) The emerging part of the iceberg

-However, these continents of macroplastics would only represent a minority (10%) of the real quantity of plastic present in the oceans.
-In fact, 90% of the plastic waste in the surface waters of the oceans would be present in the form of microplastics, plastic residues smaller than 5 mm, easily ingested by marine fauna.
+However, these continents of microplastics would only represent a minority (10%) of the real quantity of plastic present in the oceans.
+In fact, 90% of the plastic waste in the surface waters of the oceans is present in the form of microplastics, plastic residues smaller than 5 mm, easily ingested by marine fauna.